gruntwork-io/terraform-google-sql/README.md

 ## Code included in this Module

+* [mysql](/modules/mysql): Deploy a Cloud SQL MySQL cluster.
-* [cloud-sql](/modules/cloud-sql): Deploy a Cloud SQL cluster.
+* [postgresql](/modules/mysql): Deploy a Cloud SQL PostgreSQL cluster.

 ## What is Cloud SQL?

 Cloud SQL is Google's fully-managed database service that makes it easy to set up, maintain, manage, and administer your relational databases on Google Cloud Platform.
-Cloud SQL automatically includes Data replication between multiple zones with automatic failover, automated and on-demand backups, and point-in-time recovery.
+Cloud SQL automatically includes:

+* Data replication between multiple zones with automatic failover.
+* Automated and on-demand backups, and point-in-time recovery.
+* Data encryption on networks, database tables, temporary files, and backups.
+* Secure external connections with the [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy) or with the SSL/TLS protocol.

-You can learn more Cloud SQL from [the official documentation](https://cloud.google.com/sql/docs/).
+You can learn more about Cloud SQL from [the official documentation](https://cloud.google.com/sql/docs/).

 ## Who maintains this Module?